initialxy/initialxy-points/docs/PRD.md

 - **Project Description:** A simple web app that helps track points earned by children and allows them to redeem points for rewards.
 - **Target Audience:** Parents and children
 - **Project Goals:**
-  - Implement a passcode-based authentication system
+  - Implement a password-based authentication system
   - Create a system for parents to assign tasks and rewards
   - Provide visibility of points for both parents and children